filecoin-project/specs/content/systems/filecoin_nodes/repository/ipldstore/_index.md

 dashboardTests: 0
 ---

-# IPLD Store - Local Storage for hash-linked data
+# IPLD Store

 InterPlanetary Linked Data (IPLD) is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems and protocols.
 It provides a fundamental 'common language' to primitive cryptographic hashing, enabling data structures to be verifiably referenced and retrieved between two independent protocols.
 For example, a user can reference an IPFS directory in an Ethereum transaction or smart contract.

+The IPLD Store of a Filecoin Node is local storage for hash-linked data.

 IPLD is fundamentally comprised of three layers: